ember-animation/liquid-fire/README.md

 ### Selecting Ember Versions

-Liquid Fire is tested against release, beta, and canaryversions of Ember.
+Liquid Fire is tested against release, beta, and canary versions of Ember.
 While developing Liquid Fire, you can switch to a different Ember environment by using [ember-try](https://github.com/kategengler/ember-try)'s `ember try ember-1.11.0` script.